Contiguous Memory Allocation in OS

 Variable-size Partition Scheme

 In this type of contiguous memory allocation technique, no fixed blocks or partitions are made in the memory.
 Instead, each process is allotted a variable-sized block depending upon its requirements.
-That means, that whenever a new process wants some space in the memory, if available, this amount of space is allotted to it.
+That means, whenever a new process wants some space in the memory, if available, the required amount is assigned from available memory and free memory as needed.
 Hence, the size of each block depends on the size and requirements of the process which occupies it.

 In the diagram above, there are no fixed-size partitions.
 Instead, the first process needs 3MB memory space and hence is allotted that much only.
-Similarly, the other 3 processes are allotted only that much space that is required by them.
+Similarly, the other 3 processes are allotted only that much space that is required by them as allocated memory blocks of different sizes.

 As the blocks are variable-sized, which is decided as processes arrive, this scheme is also called Dynamic Partitioning.